Back to Dealfront DigestSales

 The marketing team might create content that does little to improve the sales team's success—and the other way around.
 It is also possible for the two teams to promise customers different things.
 Having a joint effort where marketing targets the companies or markets that the sales team is focused on helps boost conversion rates.

 When teams align, the marketing team can create content that will turn readers into great leads for the sales team.
-In turn, the sales team can share feedback it gets from customers with the marketing team, so they can improve the messaging around the product launch.
+In turn, the sales team can share customer feedback with the marketing team so that they can improve the messaging around the product launch.

 Nurturing such a symbiotic relationship will also give your product the best chance at thriving post-launch.